seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Ay, my noble lord.

 **CLOTEN**
-How long is’t since she went to Milford-Haven?
+How long is't since she went to Milford-Haven?

 **PISANIO**
 She can scarce be there yet.